 "It’s incredibly rare to see an implant, or really any medical device, that has stood the test of time like Exeter,” said Kathy Truppi, vice president of marketing for Stryker’s Joint Replacement division.
 "We have always believed that the best orthopaedic products are developed by working closely with surgeons.
 Exeter's 50 years of success are a testament to that philosophy, and I look forward to seeing how Exeter and Mako continue to advance the field of joint replacement and transform patient lives for the next 50 years."

 Since its launch, the Exeter hip stem has been implanted globally in over 2 million patients, with 1 million happening in the last 10 years alone.6 “The Exeter hip is one of the great success stories of the expertise of university researchers and healthcare experts combining for the meaningful benefit of patients,” said Janice Kay, University of Exeter Provost.
 “It’s a collaboration at the heart of our ongoing world-leading research on a range of orthopaedic and musculoskeletal treatments.
 We’re so proud of the global legacy of Exeter hip.
-As research continues to emerge to demonstrate its endurance, I trust the Exeter hip will continue to be celebrated for years.”
+As research continues to emerge to demonstrate its endurance, I trust the Exeter hip will still be celebrated as the best on the market for years to come.”

 Key Exeter milestones